The King of Staten Island: Release

-The King of Staten Island was set to have its world premiere at South by Southwest on March 13, 2020, but the festival was cancelled due to the COVID-19 pandemic.
-It was rescheduled to premiere at the Tribeca Film Festival on April 20, 2020, which was also cancelled due to the pandemic.
-Originally scheduled for a theatrical release on June 19, 2020, the film was instead released digitally in the United States and Canada through Premium VOD on June 12, 2020 due to movie theaters closures that started in mid-March because of the pandemic restrictions.
+The King of Staten Island was set to have its world premiere at South by Southwest on March 13, 2020.
+However, due to the COVID-19 pandemic, the festival was cancelled.
+It was later rescheduled to premiere at the Tribeca Film Festival on April 20, 2020. which was also cancelled due to the pandemic as well.
+Originally scheduled for a theatrical release on June 19, 2020, but due to movie theaters closures that started in mid-March because of the pandemic restrictions, the film was instead released digitally in the United States and Canada on premium video on demand (PVOD) on June 12, 2020.
 It was initially set to play in about 100 theaters, mostly drive-ins, beginning the same day as its VOD release, but Universal Pictures changed course after consulting the film's producers.

 The film was released in cinemas in the Netherlands on June 25, 2020, France on July 22, Germany on July 30, and Spain on October 9.
 The film made $253,000 from 160 theaters in its Australian debut and $59,000 in New Zealand.

-The film as of March 27, 2022 has sold an estimated $4.5 million in Theatrical and Home Markets, as well as an estimated $40 million in video-on-demand sales across various platforms.
+As of March 27, 2022, the film had earned an estimated $4.5 million in theatrical and home markets, as well as an estimated $40 million in video-on-demand sales across various platforms.